SultanCYB/Backup/README.md

 ## Important notes -

-#### to overwrite that existing archive with the result archice, you need to pass True to the `overwrite` variable.
+#### to overwrite an existing old archive with the new one, you need to pass True to the `overwrite` variable.

 > **The data that will be overwritten will be deleted permanently.**